mriphysics/EPG-X/README.md

 The EPG-X source code in this repository is completely general and can be adapted for modelling of a wide range of MR sequences.
 Functions have explicitly been written to simulate two commonly modeled sequence types: rapid gradient echo (including SPGR and bSSFP) and turbo spin echo (see descriptions of functions, below)

-Four separate example scripts are given in the top directory; these may be used for reproducing the four experiments presented in the upcoming paper.
+Four separate example scripts are given in the top directory; these may be used for reproducing the four experiments presented in the paper.

 * **Test 1** ( `test1_steady_state_GRE.m`)

   Compares the steady-state found by EPG-X calculation with direct steady-state calculations for which solutions exist.
-Examples are given for SPGR and bSSFP sequences.
+Examples are given for SPGR and bSSFP sequences for water exchange and  MT models.
-  - The transient phase of SPGR is considered
+  - The transient phase of SPGR is considered and compared with isochromat simulations (code included)
   - SPGR signal vs RF spoiling phase increment also included
+  - bSSFP including model with frequency offset for second compartment

-* **Test 2** (`test2_transient_GRE.m`)
+* **Test 2** (`test2_multicomponent_CPMG.m`)

+    Simulates multiecho CPMG sequence for two compartment system coupled by intracompartmental exchange (follows Bloch-McConnell equations).
+This type of measurement is used for multicomponent T2 estimation - the simulation explores how exchange can influence the estimated parameters and also considers influence of frequency offset for second compartment

+* **Test 3** (`test3a_transient_GRE.m` and `test3b_experimental_data.m`)

-   Simulates balanced SSFP and SPGR sequences with variable flip angles following an inversion pulse, for a system with MT effects.
+   3a: Simulates balanced SSFP and SPGR sequences with variable flip angles following an inversion pulse, for a system with MT effects.
 This type of sequence has been proposed for use in Magnetic Resonance Fingerprinting (MRF) - the experiment explores the possible influence of MT on this method.

-* **Test 3** (`test3_multicomponent_CPMG.m`)

-  Simulates multiecho CPMG sequence for two compartment system coupled by chemical exchange (follows Bloch-McConnell equations).
-This type of measurement is used for multicomponent T2 estimation - the simulation explores how exchange can influence the estimated parameters
+   3b: Experimental data using SPGR style sequence are fitted with the EPG-X model to determine MT parameters.
+Data are included in /bin

 * **Test 4** ( `test4_multislice_TSE.m`)

   Compares single slice and multi-slice TSE for a system with MT effects.
 In the multi-slice case the excitation of other slices creates off-resonant saturation of the bound pool magnetization in the local slice, leading to signal attenuation when compared with the single slice case.

+  Predictions are matched to an in-vivo experiment: experimental data are included in /bin

+* **Additional example** ( `Additional_bSSFPX_CEST.m`)

+  *Not included in the paper.* [Zhang et al, 2017](https://www.ncbi.nlm.nih.gov/pubmed/28012297/) proposed using the bSSFP off-resonance profile to detect CEST effects, using a method called bSSFPX.
+This script reproduces Figure 4 from Zhang et al using values taken from the paper.
+This shows that the EPG-X method could also be used for further modeling of CEST contrast arising over sequences

 ## Detailed description of implementations